Easy Crock Pot Baked Potatoes Recipe

 How to make Crock Pot Baked Potatoes

-For these Easy Crock Pot Baked Potatoes you will also need a square of aluminum foil for each baked potato and a crock pot of course.
+For these Easy Crock Pot Baked Potatoes, you will need a square of aluminum foil for each potato and a crock pot of course.

 Once you have all your potatoes wrapped in aluminum foil place them in your crock pot.

 Here I am using an (affiliate link) 4-quart crock pot.
 4 large Russett potatoes fit in nicely.